close

 rslint packages/foo/src/a.ts packages/bar/src/b.ts

-Use --config to override automatic config discovery:
+Use --config or -c to override automatic config discovery:

 rslint --config custom.config.ts src/